mertcankurt/motar_mini/README.md

 # motar_mini v0.1
-The HAMER_Mini robot package is designed as a sub-version of the "Medical Autonomous Carrying Robot" main model.
+The motar_mini robot package is designed as a sub-version of the "Medical Autonomous Carrying Robot" main model.
 ROS Melodic is compatible.

 For motar main model : https://github.com/mertwlf/MOTAR